 Students must upload a draft of the final paper by their program due date:

 - CSU STAR Students: September 1

-- All Other JPL Students: Monday of final week.
+- All Other JPL Students: Monday of student's final week.

 All other students: Fourth Friday in September.

 The paper must be in PDF format, and must not exceed 10MB.
 (If you absolutely can't make your paper smaller than 10MB, please contact email@example.com for instructions.)
 Once the paper is uploaded it will be locked in the system, and your mentor will be sent a message containing instructions for accessing your paper online.
 Your mentor then has two options:

 - Approve your paper as is.
 You will receive confirmation of this action via e-mail.